rust-lang/book/src/ch03-05-control-flow.md

 to fetch a sixth value from the array.

-But this approach is error prone; we could cause the program to panic if the index length is incorrect.
-It’s also slow, because the compiler adds runtime code to perform the conditional check on every element on every iteration through the loop.
+But this approach is error prone; we could cause the program to panic if the index value or test condition are incorrect.
+It’s also slow, because the compiler adds runtime code to perform the conditional check of whether the index is within the bounds of the array on every iteration through the loop.

 As a more concise alternative, you can use a `for` loop and execute some code for each item in a collection.
 A `for` loop looks like the code in Listing 3-5.